 {350}

-A Letter On Separation
+A LETTER ON SEPARATION

 I write rather because of the importance of the point than for any immediate occasion of circumstances: I mean leaving an assembly, or setting up, as it is called, another table.
 I am not so *afraid* of it as some other brethren, but I must explain my reasons.
 If such or such a meeting were the church here, leaving it would be severing oneself from the assembly of God.
-But though wherever two or three are gathered together in Christ&#8217;s name, He is in the midst, and the blessing and responsibility, of the church are, in a certain sense also, if any Christians now set up to be the church, or did any formal act which pretended to it, I should leave them as being a false pretension, and denying the very testimony to the state of ruin which God has called us to render.
+But though wherever two or three are gathered together in Christ's name, He is in the midst, and the blessing and responsibility, of the church are, in a certain sense also, if any Christians now set up to be the church, or did any formal act which pretended to it, I should leave them as being a false pretension, and denying the very testimony to the state of ruin which God has called us to render.
 It would have ceased to be the table of the people and testimony of God, at least intelligently.
 It might be evil pretension or ignorance; it might call for patience, if it was in ignorance, or for remedy, if that was possible: but such a pretension I believe false, and I could not abide in what is false.
 I think it of the last importance that this pretension of any body should be kept down: I could not own it a moment, because it is not the truth.

 But then, on the other hand, united testimony to the truth is the greatest possible blessing from on high.
-And I think that if anyone, through the flesh, separated from two or three walking godlily .before God in the unity of the whole body of Christ, it would not merely be an act of schism, but he would necessarily deprive himself of the blessing of God&#8217;s presence.
+And I think that if anyone, through the flesh, separated from two or three walking godlily before God in the unity of the whole body of Christ, it would not merely be an act of schism, but he would necessarily deprive himself of the blessing of God's presence.
 It resolves itself, like all else, into a question of flesh and Spirit.
 If the Spirit of God is in and sanctions the body, he who leaves in the flesh deprives himself of the blessing, and sins.
 If, on the contrary, the Spirit of God does not sanction the body, he who leaves it will get into the power and liberty of the Spirit by following Him.
 That is the real way to look at it.
 There may be evil, and yet the Spirit of God sanction the body (not, of course, its then state), or at least act with the body in putting it away.

 But if the Spirit of God, by any faithful person, moves in this, and the evil is not put away, but persisted in, is the Spirit of God with those who continue in the evil, or with him who will not?
 Or is the doctrine of the unity of the body to be